dpsciarrino/dpsciarrino.github.io/_posts/2023-03-16-dom-sciarrino-site-launched.md

 date: 2023-03-16
 ---

-Finally got around to hosting a portfolio site here using GitHub Pages.
+<p>Finally got around to hosting a portfolio site here using GitHub Pages.
 It's much easier than I thought!
-It's powered by [Jekyll](http://jekyllrb.com) and all the posts are built using Markdown.
+It's powered by [Jekyll](http://jekyllrb.com) and all the posts are built using Markdown.</p>

-Looking forward to hosting all my project updates in one central location.
+<p>Looking forward to hosting all my project updates in one central location.</p>